bugsnag/bugsnag-php/ARCHITECTURE.md

 This section covers the other available Bugsnag notifiers for PHP frameworks and how they are implemented and connected to the main Bugsnag-PHP libary and each other.

 ## [Bugsnag-PSR-Logger](https://github.com/bugsnag/bugsnag-psr-logger)
-This library implements the [PSR-3 Logger Interface](http://www.php-fig.org/psr/psr-3/) specification to enable users to attach Bugsnag into a standardised logging system.
+This library implements the [PSR-3 Logger Interface](http://www.php-fig.org/psr/psr-3/) specification to enable users to attach Bugsnag into a standardized logging system.
 It consists of three classes:
 - `AbstractLogger` an abstract class which implements the PSR spec `LoggerInterface`, which requires a `log` method in its implementors
 - `BugsnagLogger` a logger class which extends the above class.
 This logger will record `debug` or `info` logs as `breadcrumb` objects, and will notify Bugsnag of any other log type
 - `MultiLogger` again extends the `AbstractLogger`, but accepts and array of loggers in its construction, allowing other PSR compliant loggers to be used simultaneously with the `BugsnagLogger`